 Guitar or Piano?

-There are two courses that I would suggest to learn guitar and they are Learn and Master Guitar by Steve Krenz and Guitar Mastery Method by Charlie Wallace.
-Different ways of learning that should help any style of guitarist.
+There are two courses that I would suggest to learn guitar and they are Learn and Master Guitar by Steve Krenz for Blues, Jazz and pop, and Guitar Mastery Method by Charlie Wallace for rock guitar.
+Different ways of learning should help any style of guitarist.

 I hope you have enjoyed our chat on becoming a singer and if you have any questions or would like to leave your own personal view, please leave a comment below.